Ținutul Sării revolt: Geographic

-Ținutul Sării ("Salt Country"; Sóvidék) is located in the southeastern periphery of the Transylvanian Plateau.
+The "Salt Country" is located in the southeastern periphery of the Transylvanian Plateau.
 It lies in the valley of the Corund River and the upper valley of the Târnava Mică River, mostly in the Praid–Sovata depression.
 The area includes several localities, such as Sărățeni, Sovata, Praid, and Corund; in its center is Ocna de Sus.

 Military and Political

 In accordance with the Belgrade military convention of November 13, 1918, Székely Land entered the occupation zone of the Romanian Army.
 During the advance of the Romanian troops, the National Councils from Miercurea Ciuc (Csík County) and Odorheiu Secuiesc (Udvarhely County) did not plan or prepare any armed resistance, prohibiting this very thing.
 On December 15, the alignment provided as the demarcation line was reached.
 Along with the Romanian soldiers, gendarmes were also sent to the area (located in Sovata and Praid in number of 18).

 Although, in accordance with the armistice provisions, the Hungarian civil administration was supposed to manage the territory taken over by the Romanian troops, in January 1919 the Governing Council, located in Sibiu, began to take over state power, regarding the territories inhabited by the Székelys as part of the Romanian state.
-There was in January 1919 in Odorheiu Secuiesc an attempt to establish a Secuian Republic, which however failed.
+There was in January 1919 in Odorheiu Secuiesc an attempt to establish a Székely Republic, which however failed.

 The military occupation was at the same time accompanied by the collection of weapons from the population, which was forced to surrender them.
 For example, in the first half of January, the gendarmes from Praid went to Corund for this, from house to house.
 However, not all weapons were collected, some of them being hidden by the local people.

 According to Dr. Szekeres Lukács Sándor, alongside requisitions however, there were also thefts or kidnappings by the Romanian troops, as well as punishments ordered by the military authorities in the form of beatings (some even followed by deaths), applied to some members of the local population.
 These documents added to the unpleasant memories which, according to the same author, had been left by the Romanian troops on the spot, during the offensive of the Romanian Army in Transylvania in 1916.